 Washington's NFL franchise will temporarily use the name "Washington Football Team" this season while it finalizes a new permanent name, the team announced Thursday."

-For updated brand clarity and consistency purposes, we will call ourselves the “Washington Football Team” pending adoption of our new name.
-We encourage fans, media and all other parties to use “Washington Football Team” immediately.
+For updated brand clarity and consistency purposes, we will call ourselves the “Washington Football Team” pending the adoption of our new name.
+We encourage fans, media, and all other parties to use “Washington Football Team” immediately.
 The Redskins name and logo will officially be retired by the start of the 2020 season.

 2020 - Present

 Custom font yellow letter “W.” The letter “W” represents the city name of Washington D.C.

 1983 - 2020

 The current version of the Washington Redskins logo features a simplified, modernized form of the native American head inside a yellow circle, with two feathers attached to it.
 This logo is the same logo as the 1972 logo.

 This “tucked feather” version came about as a result of the decals not properly sticking to the helmets at the lower juncture of the feathers and the outer circle.
 The following year, the decal manufacturer started using a more flexible material, and the team reverted to the “hanging feather” version of the logo.